NordVPN: Technology

-NordVPN has desktop applications for Windows, macOS, and Linux, as well as mobile apps for Android and iOS and Android TV app.
-Subscribers also get access to encrypted proxy extensions for Chrome and Firefox browsers.
+NordVPN has desktop applications for Windows, macOS, and Linux, as well as mobile apps for Android, iOS and Android TV app.
+Subscribers also get access to encrypted proxy extensions for Chrome, Edge and Firefox browsers.
 Subscribers can connect up to six devices simultaneously.
+NordVPN has released their Linux client under the terms of the GPLv3 only.

 In November 2018, NordVPN claimed that its no-log policy was verified through an audit by PricewaterhouseCoopers AG.